George W. Bush 2004 presidential campaign: Education

 Bush signed the No Child Left Behind Act, which requires mandatory standardized testing, forces schools that do not meet standards to provide alternate options for students, and stated the aim of closing the race and gender gap in schools.
 His FY 2005 budget proposed a 1% increase in elementary and secondary education compared to the FY 2001 budget.

 Environment

 Bush's Clear Skies Act repealed or reduced air pollution controls, including environmental protections of the Clean Air Act.
 His FY 2005 budget provided $4.4 billion for conservation programs.
 He signed legislation pushing for the cleanup of abandoned industrial sites (also known as brownfields) and keeping forest fires at bay.
 He fell under criticism for rejecting the Kyoto Protocol which would commit the United States to reducing greenhouse gas emissions which are believed by much of the relevant science community to cause global warming.
-The Bush administration stated that this would cost the economy up to ?.
+The Bush administration stated that this would cost the economy up to US$14 billion.